 John Lee was not the easiest performer to accompany; he stretched lines out beyond their expected length, changed chords only and when he was moved to, extemporised lines, phrases and whole choruses, and so on.
 Hooker’s approach to music was extraordinarily spontaneous and fluid.

 Yet the accompaniment by members of the Heat is consistently deft, enhancing the songs with Wilson’s subtle harmonica or, later in the set, Henry Vestin’s guitar.

 Across the two discs, there is a slow but steady increase in intensity as Wilson adds piano as well as harmonica before the whole band lurches into “Whiskey and Wimmen’”, the third cut on disc two.
 It’s here that we really get to hear the infectious boogie that Hooker is often remembered for (as, indeed, are Canned Heat!).
 “Let’s Make It” struts, “Just You and Me” moans and sways (and Vestine shines)… The album climax is the eleven minute version of signature Hooker tune “Boogie Chillen No.2” which cooks like well-stocked barbecue.
 If your feet aren’t stomping in time by this point, Jack you dead.

 Hooker ’n Heat is a timeless blues album that bridges the past (Hooker’s country blues) with late-60s blues-rock, influencing much music that followed.
 Definitely one of those 101 More Albums You Need To Hear Before Your Turntable Dies.**

 * Vinyl Connection is known for beginning lots and lots of series/themes with a flourish, series which inevitably peter out well before the material is exhausted.
 I blame the need for gainful employment (and a magpie like capacity to be distracted by shiny objects).

 ** A new page (just under the banner, or here) has been added to collect these posts.
-Have a look and tell me what you think!
+Have a dip!